miguelmota/ethereum-input-data-decoder/README.md

 Pull requests are welcome!

 For contributions please create a new branch and submit a pull request for review.

+Many thanks to all the [contributors](https://github.com/miguelmota/ethereum-input-data-decoder/graphs/contributors) for making this a better library for everyone 🙏

 ## FAQ